eddelbuettel/digest/README.md

 xxhash, murmurhash, spookyhash, blake3, and crc32c algorithms) permitting easy comparison of R language objects.

+Extensive documentation is available at the [package documentation site](https://eddelbuettel.github.io/digest/).

 #### Examples

 As R can serialize any object, we can run `digest()` on any object: